antrea-io/antrea/hack/netpol/README.md

 ## Developers

 This is a new library for building complex, comprehensive network policy tests.
-To build it, cd to antrea/ and run `go build -o hack/netpol/pkg/main/main.go`.
+To build it, cd to antrea/hack/netpol and run `go run ./pkg/main/main.go`.
 Then, execute the binary.